fourstix/Sparkfun_CircuitPython_QwiicJoystick/README.rst

 Usage Example
 =============

-* `Qwiic Joystick Hookup Guide <https://learn.sparkfun.com/tutorials/qwiic-joystick-hoookup-guide>' - Hookup guide for the Qwiic Joystick
+* `Qwiic Joystick Hookup Guide <https://learn.sparkfun.com/tutorials/qwiic-joystick-hoookup-guide>`_ - The Arduino examples in the Hookup Guide are available for Python with this library
-* `CircuitPython on a Raspberry Pi <https://learn.adafruit.com/circuitpython-on-raspberrypi-linux> - Basic information on how to install CircuitPython on a Raspberry Pi.
+* `CircuitPython on a Raspberry Pi <https://learn.adafruit.com/circuitpython-on-raspberrypi-linux>`_ - Basic information on how to install CircuitPython on a Raspberry Pi.

 Contributing
 ============